nicolasandradevillamil/NLU-Homework/README.md

 ## Part 5: Demo (0.5 points)

 You have now trained a small GPT and finetuned GPT-2 for the same task of generating recipes with the same dataset.
 Take your best microGPT and GPT-2 models and write a demo code in which a user can choose what model to generate from.
 The user should write a prompt for the model and how many tokens should be generated.
 The demo should print the result from the model.
 Name the code `demo.py` and upload it to the repository.
 The code should work so that if the user runs the command `python demo.py` in the terminal, then a text is printed asking what model should be used.
 The user then answers and the code asks for a number of tokens generated.
 After this, the code should ask for the prompt.
-Finally, it should print the output from the mmodel **In the report you must include the qualitative results of giving the models the exact same prompt.
+Finally, it should print the output from the model that was chosen. **In the report you must include the qualitative results of giving the models the exact same prompt.
 Compare the generated texts from each model.
 (0.5 points)**

 ## Part 6: Conclusions (0.5)

 Write in your report an analysis of your overall results.
 It must include answers to the following questions:
-**What would you modify for the models to generate better recipes?**
+**What would you modify for the models to generate better recipes?
+(0.25 points)** Be specific about hyperparameters, model architecture, etc.
 **Was the size of the dataset a problem for training the models?
-Why?**
+Why?
+(0.25 points)**

 # References